July in the Waterwise Garden

 Late season flowers are both beautiful and essential to support pollinator populations.

 -Nectar is essential for feeding migrating hummingbirds as they work their way south to their winter habitats in southern AZ, NM and Mexico.
 And remember that natural nectar provided by flowers is so much more nutritious than sugar water.

 -Migrating Monarchs also need flowers as they too fly south to winter in the mountains pine forests of central Mexico.

 -And of course, the honeybees need late-season nectar to store honey for winter food.

 Planting to Fill In After Spring Bloomers

 Many of us naturally buy what’s in flower when shopping for plants in the spring.
 But many perennials will only bloom for 3 to 4 weeks and go green for the rest of the growing season.
 So summer is a great time to go through your garden and identify where some summer and fall-blooming plants can help to “color up” your garden.
-Hummingbird Mint (Agastache), Sage (Salvia), Hummingbird Trumpet (Zauschneria), Ornamental Onion (Allium), Blanket Flower (Gaillardia), Tickseed (Coreopsis), Perennial Sunflower (Helianthus) and warm-season ornamental grasses like Muhly grass (Muhlenbergia), 'Blonde Ambition Grama grass (Bouteloua gracilis), Sacaton grass (Sporobolus) and others are all excellent summer/fall bloomers.
-All these plants and many more will be available with online ordering and curbside pick-up.
-Start shopping on August 2nd!
+Hummingbird Mint (Agastache), Sage (Salvia), Hummingbird Trumpet (Zauschneria), Hybrid Aster (Aster x frikartii), Milkweed (Asclepias), Perennial Sunflower (Helianthus) and warm-season ornamental grasses like Muhly grass (Muhlenbergia), 'Blonde Ambition Grama grass (Bouteloua gracilis), Sacaton grass (Sporobolus) and others are all excellent summer/fall bloomers.
+All these plants and 100's more will be available at our 2022 Pollinator Plant Days, August 10 - 13th.